barryclark/jekyll-now/_posts/2018-11-16-Invoke-Command-Global-Scope.md

 So what to do?
 Thankfully, I **could** create a proxy command that essentially just hid away the scope-breaking code.
-A bit of `[System.Management.Automation.ProxyCommand]::Create()` and some manual editing later, I came out with a new internal module command for executing the koans in the global scope, as though the user were invoking them directly, without my module getting in the way.
+A bit of `[System.Management.Automation.ProxyCommand]::Create()` and some manual editing later, I came out with a new internal module command for executing the Koans in the global scope, as though the user were invoking them directly, without my module getting in the way.

 _Perfect_.
 This command can, thankfully, be mocked, and wrapping the command sequence up in such